You Can Tell Your Future With Playing Cards

 The Meanings of the Cards

 Diamonds deal with money, material objects, the tangible, and when it comes to timing, they hint at the season of winter.
 Clubs point to friendships, relationships, matters that require action and springtime.
 Spades indicate a conflict or warning and resonate with the season of autumn.

-Aces: New beginnings.
+- Aces: New beginnings.

-Twos: A choice needs to be made.
+- Twos: A choice needs to be made.

-Threes: Things are falling into place.
+- Threes: Things are falling into place.

-Fours: Foundation and stability.
+- Fours: Foundation and stability.

-Fives: Be prepared for an important event about to happen.
+- Fives: Be prepared for an important event about to happen.

-Sixes: A lack of focus.
+- Sixes: A lack of focus.

-Sevens: Luck, this can be either good or bad, depending on the surrounding cards.
+- Sevens: Luck, this can be either good or bad, depending on the surrounding cards.

-Eights: Fate, or destiny.
+- Eights: Fate, or destiny.

-Nines: A conflict or decisions may be coming to a head.
+- Nines: A conflict or decisions may be coming to a head.

-Tens: Completion. endings, or fulfillment.
+- Tens: Completion. endings, or fulfillment.

-Jacks: Messages are coming your way.
+- Jacks: Messages are coming your way.

-Queens: Knowledge, awareness, enlightenment.
+- Queens: Knowledge, awareness, enlightenment.

-Kings: Confidence, self-assurance, ego.
+- Kings: Confidence, self-assurance, ego.

-It takes careful study of the individual cards, along with a bit of thought and objectivity to put the interpretation together.
-The more you understand the meanings, the better you’ll be at seeing how they all fit together.
+Fortune telling with playing cards takes a bit of thought and objectivity to put the interpretation together.
+The more you understand the tarot card meanings, the better you’ll be at seeing how they all fit together.
 Half of the art of a tarot card reading is storytelling.

 The Layout of the Cards

-Card #1: This represents the main theme of your question.
+- Card #1: This represents the main theme of your question.

-Card #2: This card is showing you the advantages you’ve got working for you.
+- Card #2: This card is showing you the advantages you’ve got working for you.

-Card #3: The next card shows you the challenges, or perhaps what’s working against you.
+- Card #3: The next card shows you the challenges, or perhaps what’s working against you.

 - Card #4.
 The final card reveals the potential outcome of your question.

 Pay close attention to cards that repeat themselves in a spread.
-In the above spread you’ve only used four cards.
+In the above spread, you’ve only used four cards.
 That means that if you get two of any card - two threes, two queens, two sevens - pay close attention.
 The numbers are trying to alert you and send a message.

 Related Article: 3 Common Mistakes When Reading Your Own Tarot